Fulbright U.S. Student Program

 You can also check out recent recorded webinars.

 Email NIF for Canvas resources: May 11, 2022

 Fulbright Applicant Advising & Endorsement Services

 The University of Nebraska-Lincoln Office of National & International Fellowships (NIF) promotes the Fulbright U.S. Student Program on campus and provides advising and endorsement services to enrolled student applicants, as well as recent undergraduate alumni (within ~1 year of graduation).

-Fulbright applicants are strongly encouraged to email Ms. Courtney Santos, Director of National & International Fellowships (email@example.com) between 2 to 6 months prior to the national deadline.
+Fulbright applicants are strongly encouraged to email Ms. Courtney Santos, Director of National & International Fellowships (firstname.lastname@example.org) by mid-May, ~5 months prior to the national deadline.

 After contacting NIF, eligible applicants will receive access to a Canvas course with resources for preparing an effective Fulbright application.
 Those who meet our internal draft deadlines also receive personalized, detailed feedback on their application drafts.

 The campus endorsement (nomination) deadline is in late August/early September each year.
 An internal committee composed of faculty and/or staff, as appropriate to the grant type, reviews the application to determine endorsement and provide feedback for the final revision to the candidate.
 The candidate then prepares and submits the final draft by our internal deadline, in late September, allowing our staff to upload the endorsement form and submit the complete application by the Fulbright national deadline.